NSCDC nabs woman for allegedly stealing N500,000 fabrics

 Afolabi stated that the suspect committed the crime on July, 15 at Ago Market, llorin.

 “A case of theft was reported at our office on July 18.
-It was transfered to the Intelligence and Investigation Unit of the command for further action.
+It was transferred to the Intelligence and Investigation Unit of the command for further action.

 “Fortunately, the suspect was caught by the complainant and handed over to the corps’ patrol team, known as Operation Harmony,” Afolabi added.